-Last year we launched our Content Hub with great success.
-Magazine readers use it to find articles from recent magazine issues or from curated lists of back issue content.
-They can also enjoy other content from the publisher like podcasts or video.
+The previous year we had launched the Content Hub with great success.
+Magazine readers used it to find articles from recent magazine issues or from curated lists of back issue content.
+They could also enjoy other content from the publisher like podcasts or video.

-I started by facilitating a cross-functional team meeting using the Lean UX Canvas as a framework.
+I started by facilitating cross-functional team meetings using the Lean UX Canvas as a framework.

 We analyzed publisher and reader comments.
 We documented the problems we are solving, who we’re solving them for, and what our desired outcomes are.
 We brainstormed potential solution ideas.
 We identified the risks and the assumptions that should be validated.
 I analyzed data about how our readers navigated through issues and between the issues and the content hub.

 I sketched user flows and ideas for the new reading experience.
 I used Figma to iterate on diagrams and wireframes.
-I held review sessions where I got feedback on the designs from internal and external stakeholders.
+I held review sessions where I got feedback on the designs from stakeholders and customers.

 When we felt confident with our designs.
 I increased the visual fidelity and made the designs look great to showcase the beautiful content from our publishers.